 As a former TV-director and producer of current affairs programs, Karl is today an accomplished author of historical non-fiction.
 He is an acknowledged and appreciated member of both the Dutch Association of Journalists and the British Historical Writer's Association.

-"The Quest for the Lost Judges" is a historical true-crime about the occult motives behind history's most bizarre art theft.
+"The Secret of the Sacred Panel" is a historical true-crime about the occult motives behind history's most bizarre art theft.

 April 1934.
 Two panels, John the Baptist and the Just Judges, part of the world’s greatest altarpiece “Adoration of the Mystic Lamb” are stolen from the Ghent cathedral in Belgium.
 Painted in the 15th century by Van Eyck the art work literally is priceless.
 The police has no clue who is behind the audacious theft.
 When all hope of recovery seems lost the detectives are contacted by an extortionist who returns the panel of John the Baptist and demands a ransom for the other, more important, Just Judges.
 A long and at times outlandish cat and mouse game ensues during which the detectives overplay their hand.
 The blackmailer disappears.